Fine-tuned universe: Explanations

-Some explanations of fine-tuning are naturalistic.
-First, the fine-tuning might be an illusion: more fundamental physics may explain the apparent fine-tuning in physical parameters in the current understanding by constraining the values those parameters are likely to take.
-As Lawrence Krauss put it, "certain quantities have seemed inexplicable and fine-tuned, and once we understand them, they don't seem to be so fine-tuned.
-We have to have some historical perspective".
-Victor J. Stenger has shown that random selection of physical parameters can still produce universes capable of harboring life.
-Some argue it is possible that a final fundamental theory of everything will explain the underlying causes of the apparent fine-tuning in every parameter.

-Still, as modern cosmology developed, various hypotheses not presuming hidden order have been proposed.
-One is a multiverse, where fundamental physical constants are postulated to have different values outside of the known universe.
-On this hypothesis, separate parts of reality would have wildly different characteristics.
-In such scenarios, the appearance of fine-tuning is explained as a consequence of the weak anthropic principle and selection bias, specifically survivorship bias.
-Only those universes with fundamental constants hospitable to life, such as on Earth, could contain life forms capable of observing the universe who can contemplate the question of fine-tuning.
-Zhi-Wei Wang and Samuel L. Braunstein argue that the apparent fine-tuning of fundamental constants could be due to the lack of understanding of these constants.
+Explanations for the observed fine tuning have been proposed including naturalistic and non-naturalistic arguments.

 Multiverse

 If the universe is just one of many (possibly infinitely many) universes, each with different physical phenomena and constants, it is unsurprising that there is a universe hospitable to intelligent life.
 Some versions of the multiverse hypothesis therefore provide a simple explanation for any fine-tuning, while the analysis of Wang and Braunstein challenges the view that this universe is unique in its ability to support life.

+Although there is no evidence for the existence of a multiverse, some versions of the theory make predictions of which some researchers studying M-theory and gravity leaks, though there is no evidence for these either.
 The multiverse idea has led to considerable research into the anthropic principle and has been of particular interest to particle physicists because theories of everything do apparently generate large numbers of universes in which the physical constants vary widely.
-Although there is no evidence for the existence of a multiverse, some versions of the theory make predictions of which some researchers studying M-theory and gravity leaks hope to see some evidence soon.
-According to Laura Mersini-Houghton, the WMAP cold spot could provide testable empirical evidence of a parallel universe.
+According to Laura Mersini-Houghton, the WMAP cold spot could provide a testable case of a parallel universe.
 Variants of this approach include Lee Smolin's notion of cosmological natural selection, the ekpyrotic universe, and the bubble universe theory.

+Some have argued that more fundamental physics may explain the apparent fine-tuning in physical parameters in the current understanding by constraining the values those parameters are likely to take.
+As Lawrence Krauss put it, "certain quantities have seemed inexplicable and fine-tuned, and once we understand them, they don't seem to be so fine-tuned.
+We have to have some historical perspective".
+Victor J. Stenger has hypothesized that random selection of physical parameters can still produce universes capable of harboring life.
+Some argue it is possible that a final, fundamental theory of everything will explain the underlying causes of apparent fine-tuning.
+Some hypothesize that parameters can have different values outside the known universe.
+On this hypothesis, separate parts of reality would have wildly different characteristics.
+In such scenarios, the appearance of fine-tuning is a consequence of the weak anthropic principle and selection bias, specifically survivorship bias.
+Only those universes with fundamental constants hospitable to life, such as on Earth, could contain life forms capable of observing the universe who can contemplate the question of fine-tuning.
+Zhi-Wei Wang and Samuel L. Braunstein argue that the apparent fine-tuning of fundamental constants could be due to lack of understanding of these constants.

+There is no empirical evidence of a multiverse and it is not considered a falsifiable hypothesis.
+Astrophysicists have pointed out numerous scientific problems with the multiverse hypothesis, including what it would really take to define, observe, and differentiate any alternate universe.
 It has been suggested that invoking the multiverse to explain fine-tuning is a form of the inverse gambler's fallacy.